vituenrique/vituenrique/README.md

 ###
 <h3 align="left">About me</h3>

-<p align="left">Master in Computer Science at UFMA.
-Interested in Image Processing, Speech Recognition and NLP.
-Currently working as a ML Engineer at Consolide.</p>
+<p align="left">PhD Student in AI/NLP Computer Science at UFMA.
+Interested in NLP, Computer Vision and Time Series.
+Currently working as a Data Scientist at act digital/Globo.</p>

 - 🔭 I’m currently working on an automatic trademark registration project using ML and NLP